edinburghlivinglab/ddc/pages/syllabus.md

                 <td>Course Overview</td>
                 <td><a href="{{ site.baseurl }}/course_docs/week1-1.pptx" target="_blank">Slides 1</a></td>
                 <td>Readings:
-	<br/>Yann Hengstenberg, Franziska Eckardt and Paul Benneworth.
-"Reflections from a living smart campus."
-Rooilijn, 50(1), 44-49.
+	<br/>Hengstenberg, Eckardt and Benneworth. "<a href="http://archief.rooilijn.nl/download?type=document&amp;identifier=623901">Reflections from a living smart campus</a>."
-	<br/>William Villegas, Xavier Palacios-Pacheco, and Sergio Luján-Mora. ["Application of a Smart City Model to a Traditional University Campus with a Big Data Architecture: A Sustainable Smart Campus.](https://doi:10.3390/su11102857)
+	<br/>Villegas, Palacios-Pacheco, and Luján-Mora. "<a href="https://doi:10.3390/su11102857">Application of a Smart City Model to a Traditional University Campus with a Big Data Architecture: A Sustainable Smart Campus</a>
-	<br/>Ben Williamson.
-"The hidden architecture of higher education: building a big data infrastructure for the ‘smarter university’" DOI 10.1186/s41239-018-0094-1
+	<br/>B. Williamson. "<a href="https://doi:10.1186/s41239-018-0094-1">The hidden architecture of higher education: building a big data infrastructure for the ‘smarter university</a>’"
- <br/>Additional: Knox, J. (2017).
-[Data power in education](https://doi.org/10.1177/1527476417690029)
+ <br/>Additional: Knox, J. (2017). <a href="https://doi.org/10.1177/1527476417690029">Data power in education</a>

                 </td>
                <td></td>